wyl987/PredictiveModelingforAgriculture/README.md

 # Predictive Modeling for Agriculture
-This repository is to store the practice projects Datacamp Machine Learning
+This repository is to store the practice project from Datacamp for Machine Learning

+# Skills
+Python, Scikit-learn, Pandas, Machine learning concept